Data Protection

 Representation in personal data disputes

-• Representing and advising the data controller or processor in supervisory and judicial proceedings concerning data protection law.
+• Representing and advising the data controller or processor in supervisory and judicial proceedings concerning data protection and data privacy law.

 Frequently Asked Questions